owen234/omnifold-testing1/README.md

 Here's a few descriptions of things that are in here.

+Most important stuff

+- **toy_study6b-2d-7b.ipynb** : Complete example of a 2D multi-variate Gaussian study using a NN in Omnifold.

+- **toy_study6b-4d-pdcov.ipynb** : Complete example of a 4D multi-variate Gaussian study using a NN in Omnifold.

+- **bootstrap_toy_study6b-2d.ipynb** : Runs bootstraps for a 2D multi-variate Gaussian using a NN in Omnifold.

+- **RooMultiVarGaussian2e.cxx,h** :  RooFit class for a multivariate Gaussian PDF.
+Used for fitting bootstrap samples.
+Comple the cxx file before running the Jupyter Notebook by starting root and then typing `.L RooMultiVarGaussian2e.cxx++`

+- **bootstrap-nd-fitting6.ipynb** :  Performs unbinned maximum likelihood fits of bootstrap samples.
+Uses RooMultiVarGaussian2e.cxx.

+- **inspect-bootstraps.ipynb** :  Inspects the bootstrap samples produced by bootstrap_toy_study*.ipynb.
+Does simple calculations of model parameters from the sample.
+Compares these to the results of unbinned maximum likelihood fits of the samples from bootstrap-nd-fitting6.ipynb, if they are available.

+Less important stuff

 - **multivariate_normal.ipynb** :  Simple code to generate random numbers from a multivariate normal distribution.

 - **roofit-testing-rf611.ipynb** :  Jupyter notebook adaptation of $ROOTSYS/tutorials/roofit/rf611_weightedfits.C

+- **roofit-testing-rf101.ipynb** :  Jupyter notebook adaptation of $ROOTSYS/tutorials/roofit/rf611_basics.C

+- **jnb-mvn2d-test1.ipynb** : Runs a test of the RooMvn2d.cxx code which is a class for a 2D multivariate normal PDF in RooFit.
+You need to compile the cxx file before running the Jupyter Notebook by starting root and then typing `.L RooMvn2d.cxx++`

 -